Meet the Faculty

 Dance Program Coordinator/Professor

-Jamie Williams is from Wharton, Texas.
-She attained her BFA in Dance from SHSU graduating Summa Cum Laude in May 2008, and her MFA in Dance in 2011.
+Jamie Williams attained her BFA in Dance from SHSU graduating Summa Cum Laude in May 2008, and her MFA in Dance in 2011.
 She is also a certified Laban/Bartenieff Movement Analyst.
-Jamie is a founding member of Aimed Dance, formerly Rednerrus Feil Dance Company.
-She has performed with Psophonia Dance Company, and with local independent artists Laura Gutierrez, Brittany Thetford-Deveau, Rebekah Chappell, and Jennifer Mabus.
+Jamie is a founding member of Aimed Dance, formerly Rednerrus Feil Dance Company, and is also a Frame dance project company member.
+Additionally, she has performed with Psophonia Dance Company, and with local independent artists Laura Gutierrez, Brittany Thetford-Deveau, Rebekah Chappell, and Jennifer Mabus.
 She was a 2014 recipient of a Hopewerks artist in residency space grant, and has presented work at the American College Dance Association Conference in informal, adjudicated, and gala showcases.
 Jamie currently serves as a dance professor and the dance program coordinator for San Jacinto College, South Campus.
 She loves sharing herself with others through performing, teaching, and creating.
-This is Jamie’s first season as a Frame dance project company member.

 Wendy Ellis, MFA